kambing86/reveal.js/Microservices/Microservices.md

   </p>
 </blockquote>

-Note: Conway is perhaps most famous for developing the concept of coroutines
+Note: Conway is perhaps most famous for developing the concept of coroutines.
+A team should ideally own just one service since that’s sufficient to ensure team autonomy and loose coupling and each additional service adds complexity and overhead.
+A team should only deploy its code as multiple services if it solves a tangible problem, such as significantly reducing lead time or improving scalability or fault tolerance.

 </div>